Star Wars Battlefront II (2017 video game): Classes

 Battlefront II features class-based gameplay.
 All factions have the same four soldiers classes—Assault, Heavy, Officer, and Specialist—and three starfighter classes—Fighter, Interceptor, and Bomber (although the Resistance and the First Order do not feature the Bomber class).
 The ground battles feature additional Reinforcement classes, which are unlocked by trading in 'battle points', earned from defeating enemies and completing map-specific objectives.
 All factions have three soldier Reinforcements—the Enforcer, Aerial, and Infiltrator—and two vehicle Reinforcements—the Speeder and Armor.
+The four standard trooper classes do not require battle points to use.
 The Republic, CIS, Rebels, Empire, and First Order have an additional Reinforcement class—the Artillery—which is featured only in specific maps for the Galactic Assault mode (e.g. the MTT for the Separatists, which is available only on Naboo and Kashyyyk).

 All classes can be leveled up except Artillery.
 After reaching a new level, the player is awarded a Skill Point that can be used to unlock or upgrade a Star Card.
-Star Cards are the main form of progression in Battlefront II, and can be equipped on a certain class to increase one of their stats, such as health regeneration or damage output, or to replace one of their abilities with a new one.
+Star Cards are the main form of progression in Battlefront II, and can be equipped on a class to increase one of their stats, such as health regeneration or damage output, or to replace one of their abilities with a new one.
+Some star cards can only be unlocked once a certain level is reached.
 Up to three Star Cards can be equipped at the same time for each class.
+Every class has individual star cards that are only available for that class, with the exception of a few basic ones, such as extra health.

 Players can also customize their soldier classes by purchasing new appearances or unlocking new weapons through milestones.
 Although the game features limited weapon customization, each weapon is unique and offers a different playstyle.
 Furthermore, players can unlock weapon attachments, which can alter a weapon's stats like range and fire rate.
 The Reinforcement classes can also be leveled up and customized, but their weapons and abilities cannot be changed.

 Heroes

 Aside from the basic soldier and Reinforcement classes, players can take on the role of several heroes or villains based on iconic Star Wars characters.
 Unlike Battlefront, heroes are an actual class (rather than a bonus) and can be leveled up and receive new appearances.
 In multiplayer, heroes are only available in the Galactic Assault and Supremacy modes, and, similarly to Reinforcements, are unlocked by trading in 4000 'battle points'.
 In the former mode, players can select any hero from the roster offered by the game; in the latter, only era-specific heroes are available.
-Both sides are allocated a maximum of two heroes in Supremacy, and three in Galactic Assault.
-There are also several hero-centered game modes, like Heroes Vs Villains and Hero Showdown where only heroes can be used without the aforementioned limitations.
+Excluding major events, where this limit is lifted, both sides are allocated a maximum of two heroes in Supremacy, and three in Galactic Assault.
+There are also several hero-centered game modes, like Heroes vs. Villains and Hero Showdown where only heroes can be used without the aforementioned limitations.